brianglass/anastasis/files/weekday_vespers3.md

 Wipe clean the stain of my wretched heart, All-praised Mother of God, and cleanse its wounds and the sores which come from sin, pure Virgin, and steady my unstable mind; that I, your wretched and unprofitable servant, may magnify your power and your great assistance.

-All-Blameless Virgin Mother, change the feebleness and slackness of my soul to strength and power, to carry out and perform with fear and love ChristÂ’s statutes, that I may flee from the unquenchable fire and through you receive the heavenly inheritance and life without end, and be always filled with joy.
+All-Blameless Virgin Mother, change the feebleness and slackness of my soul to strength and power, to carry out and perform with fear and love Christ’s statutes, that I may flee from the unquenchable fire and through you receive the heavenly inheritance and life without end, and be always filled with joy.

 The fearful gloom of death wears out my soul, O Bride of God, while the reckoning of the demons ever prepares to astound and make it tremble.
 Deliver me from them, loving Virgin, who did not know wedlock, and place me in the harbour of salvation and the light of the saints that knows no evening.